When I began writing about personal branding in executive job search in 2008, it was a relatively new concept.

 And if you’re really smart, you figure out how to distinguish yourself from all the other very smart people walking around with $1,500 suits, high-powered laptops, and well-polished resumes.
 Along the way, if you’re really smart, you figure out what it takes to create a distinctive role for yourself — you create a message and a strategy to promote the brand called You.”

 You already have a brand.
 Your brand is your reputation.

-To get a handle on and communicate the unique value you offer – your brand – you need to do some digging to define the unique set of strengths, personal attributes and drivers that differentiate you from your peers and competitors.
+To get a handle on your brand, you’ll need to do some work.
+You need to dig down to define the unique set of strengths, personal attributes and drivers that differentiate you from your peers and competitors.

 Along with introspection, the true measure of your brand comes from eliciting and assimilating feedback from those who know you best.
 They already know what your brand is about.
 They know what you’re the “go to” person for.

-The branding process also includes identifying your target audience so that your brand positioning messaging will resonate with them.
+In addition, the branding process includes identifying your target audience so that your brand positioning messaging will resonate with them.

 Think of personal branding as educating people and your target employers about the unique value you offer them.

 I’ve brought this all together in my 10-Step Personal Branding Worksheet.